co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_load-cart-to-web.md

 ## Usage ##

-To load the cart to the web, you must use the properties above to query your website.
+To load the cart to the web, you must use the parameters above to query your website.

 <div class="api-endpoint">
   <div class="endpoint-data">